Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Introduction

-In the present paper, we also study scaling limits for BPS but concentrate on the first coordinate and its corresponding velocity in a regime which differs from the one considered in \cite{bierkens2018high}.
-It provides a different scaling limit, which suggests that BPS has algorithmic complexity $O(d^{3/2})$, at least on weakly dependent targets.
+In the present paper, we also study scaling limits for BPS on a very general class of targets that greatly extends the i.i.d.\ scenario, and its variants, often considered in the literature, see e.g. \cite{roberts1997weak,roberts1998optimal,beskos2013optimal,bierkens2018high}.
+We concentrate on the first coordinate and its corresponding velocity in a regime which differs from the one considered in \cite{bierkens2018high} in the following three ways: (a) \cite{bierkens2018high} considers BPS with the location evolving at unit speed, whereas in our scenario the velocity is Gaussian, therefore with speed scaling like $\sqrt{d}$ in the dimension; (b) \cite{bierkens2018high} considers scaling limits for the first coordinate of the location process only, whereas we look at both location and velocity; and finally (c)\cite{bierkens2018high} rescales time with a factor $d$, whereas we obtain our limiting process on the natural time scale.
+As a result we obtain a different scaling limit which suggests that BPS has algorithmic complexity $O(d^{3/2})$ if one is interested on low-dimensional projections, at least on weakly dependent targets.
 This is in agreement with the empirical results reported in \cite{bouncy2018}.
-The first difference is that \cite{bierkens2018high} considers BPS with the location evolving at unit speed, whereas in our scenario the velocity is Gaussian, therefore with speed scaling like $\sqrt{d}$ in the dimension.
-The second difference is that \cite{bierkens2018high} considers scaling limits for the first coordinate of the location process only, whereas we look at both location and velocity.
-Finally the third difference is that \cite{bierkens2018high} rescales time with a factor $d$, whereas we obtain our limiting process on the natural time scale.
 Given the different regimes and different objects studied in \cite{bierkens2018high} and the present paper, it is not surprising that the two scaling limits differ significantly, with our bound being tighter and seemingly better at capturing the empirical behaviour of the process.
 In \cite{bierkens2018high} the first location coordinate converges to a Langevin diffusion, whereas in the present paper the process tracking the first location and velocity components converges to a piecewise deterministic Markov process known as Randomized Hamiltonian Monte Carlo (RHMC).
 Although the corresponding Fokker-Planck equation was studied in \citet{dolbeault2015hypocoercivity}, using a related approach to ours, RHMC was first studied in a Monte Carlo context in \cite{RHMC}.